 The Roomba 690 robot vacuum is a good option for those looking for more convenient cleaning sessions.
 The 690’s dirt direction system means it can take a little longer to complete cleaning sessions, as it must first detect, and then eliminate dirt.
-However, the cleaning performance is still incredibly strong for a robot around $300.
+However, the cleaning performance is still incredibly strong for a robot in the lower pricing tier.

 The iRobot Roomba 690 robot vacuum cleaner offers a circular aesthetic combining a silver top with a black outer ring.
 The interface on top of the unit is simple and also contains a handle for easy pickup.
 Durable walls make up the perimeter of the Roomba 690 vacuum, allowing them to bump into walls, furniture, etc., and bounce right back off without taking damage.

 - Auto Clean: On/Off

 - Dust bin release